messageformat/messageformat/README.md

 There is very little that needs to be repeated (until gender modifies more than one word), and there are equivalent/appropriate plural keys for every single language in the CLDR database.
 The syntax highlighting is less than ideal, but parsing a string like this gives you flexibility for your messages even if you're _only_ dealing with english.

+## Features

+* Handles arbitrary nesting of pluralization and select rules.
+* Works on the server and the client.
+* No i18n necessary - you can use it for just well-formed english sentences. `UX++;`
+* Speed: Compiles messages to JavaScript code.
+  * This is great for speed.
+Message formatting is just string contacentation.
+  * Run a precompiler at build time and remove the need for most of the library. `filesize--;`
+* Compatible with other languages that support MessageFormat
+* Most translation companies are beginning to be exposed to translations like this, even if it's not their core business.

+## Why not Gettext?

+Gettext can generally go only one level deep without hitting some serious roadblocks.
+For example, two plural elements in a sentence, or the combination of gender and plurals.

+### This would be prohibitively difficult with Gettext

+> He found 5 results in 2 categories.

+> She found 1 result in 1 category.

+> He found 2 results in 1 category.

+It can likely be done with contexts/domains for gender and some extra plural forms work to pick contexts for the plurals, but it's less than ideal.
+Not to mention every translation must be completed in its entirety for every combination.
+That stinks too.

+I tend to only use Gettext on projects that are already using it in other languages, so we can share translations, otherwise, I like to live on the wild-side and use PluralFormat and SelectFormat.

+Most Gettext tools will look up the Plural Forms for a given locale for you.
+This is also the opinion of PluralFormat.
+The library should just contain the known plural forms of every locale, and not force translators to reinput this information each time.

 ## Install

 ### Node